Gowri213/onboarding-analyzer/README.md

 - **Reason Detection**: Highlights top reasons for drop-off at each stage.
 - **Visualizations**: Generates graphs and charts for easy interpretation of onboarding trends.
 - **Clustering**: Groups stages or reasons to identify patterns in drop-offs.
 - **Versatile**: Works with multiple datasets, not restricted to students only.
+- **AI Powered insights**: Uses Gemini to provide weekly ux recommendations and reasons for drop-offs, download option available.

 ## Installation